MarschmiLab/Cornell_Carpentries_Jan2025/_episodes/02-unix-shell.md

 ```
 list.txt
-un-report
+ontario-report
 notes.pdf
 Untitled.png
 ```
 {: .output}

 Your Desktop will likely look different, but the important thing is that you see the folder we worked in for the R plotting lesson.
-Is the `un-report` directory listed on your Desktop?
+Is the `ontario-report` directory listed on your Desktop?

 > ## Finding Your Desktop on OneDrive
 >